SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/8-ways-to-handle-state.md

 **What are configs and utils?**

-Environment variables are also a form of data.
-However, this static data does not change over time and often is stored in a `.env` file.
+Some static configurations which could be functions that do not change are typically stored in config or util folders - they may change state but they do not intrinsically change over time.

 **What are the eight ways to store state?**